failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 will be visible for the rest of the world tomorrow.

-### The shiny: rebuild ratings button
-Please don't use this :)  reports will be rebuilt every night.
-As this is an intensive process, please don't run this after making just a few edits.
-Just wait until tomorrow.

-Reports are usually built every night.

-If you want to make changes visible earlier it's possible to rebuild the report using the shiny and glittery "rebuild ratings" button.
-Note that it can still take an hour to process that request: rebuilding reports take time, as well as the amount of work currently done by the system may delay your request.
-Additionally caching on the server will prevent you seeing the new report.

-The report first shows on the admin website, as that doesn't use caching.

 ## Frequently asked questions

 ### Why is my explanation gone?